- On July 27, 2022

 The Nazca Lines are a collection of huge drawings etched on the desert surface of the Nazca region.

 We can classify the Nazca Lines into five types.
-The most well know are the straight lines, geometric shapes, and animal drawings.

 All the images are so large, that the best way to fully appreciate them is only from the air.